Electric logs are one of the most important data sources available to the petroleum geologist.

 After the data is gathered, the logging engineer will produce a long piece of paper called an “electric log.”
 “Electric log” is a general description for any of several kinds of logs.
 Petroleum geologists get much valuable information from electric logs, including rock type, porosity, presence of oil, water, or gas, and many other things.
 The electric log is the most important tool of the petroleum geologist.

-On the other hand, electric logs are not fail-safe, and the results must be interpreted by an expert.
+On the other hand, electric logs are not fail-safe, and the results must be interpreted by an expert, with an extensive knowledge of the field conditions.

 If the electric logs indicate that the well contains oil or gas in sufficient quantities to be economic, the PG will order that the well be completed.
 This is not a decision to be taken lightly, as completing the hole may double the cost.
 The day a petroleum geologist is forced to plug a well is a bad day for him.
 But sometimes this is necessary to minimize losses and avoid throwing good money after bad.